How do you teach gratitude to kids?

 13. Write in a Gratitude Journal

-Next, start a simple gratitude journal with kids in a notebook.
+Begin a gratitude journal with kids.
 Number it 1-3 and spend a few minutes each night writing what your child is thankful for that day.

 You can also use the great 3 minute kids journal on Amazon HERE >>